WalletConnect/WalletConnectUnity/README.md

   * Url - The url of your app.
 This will be used inside the authentication request.
   * Icons - The icons of your app.
 This will be used inside the authentication request.
   * Very Url - The verification URL of your app.
 Currently used but not enforced
-* Connect On Awake - If true, the client will automatically connect to the relay server on awake.
-* Connect On Start - If true, the client will automatically connect to the relay server on start.
-* Base Context - The base context string to use for logging.

-## API

-To access the current WalletConnect object in any Scene, you can do `WCSignClient.Instance`.
-This object will include a reference to the `WalletConnectSignClient` object, the Connection URL and all API functions.
-For reference on how to use the `WalletConnectSignClient` object, see [WalletConnectSharp](https://github.com/WalletConnect/WalletConnectSharp) for more details.